 Want to make amazing meal prep plans in minutes?
 Get weekly meal plans, our meal planning tools, hundreds of meal prep recipes and our instant grocery list generator when you join the Workweek Lunch Meal Prep Program.
 Start a free trial today!

-- Thinly sliced steak or beef
+- Swap in thinly sliced steak or beef

-- Tofu or tempeh
+- Add tofu or tempeh

 Related: 15 One-Pan Chicken Dinner Recipes You Can Meal Prep in 30 Minutes